green-coding-solutions/documentation/content/en/docs/measuring/containerizing-applications.md

 ```

 The `compose.yml` is technically not needed, but makes initial testing
-and debugging way easier, therefore we encourage you in terms of the flow of
-containerizing your app to always start with setting all up in a `compose.yml`
+and debugging far easier.
+We encourage you to always start with setting up a `compose.yml`
-and then migrating the contents of the file to our `usage_scenarion.yml` file
+and then migrating the contents of the file to our `usage_scenarion.yml` file,
-and add the `flow` and extra attributes you need on top.
+adding the `flow` and extra attributes you need on top.
+We have found this to be the easiest workflow in regards to containerizing your application.

 ### Webserver

-We are basing the container off `wordpress:latest`, which includes an apache webserver as
+We are basing the container off of `wordpress:latest`, which includes an apache webserver as
 well as a PHP runtime.

 In the container we want the webserver to listen on port 9875, therefore we have